-The Serious Violence Hub is based within the City Centre Neighbourhood Policing Team.
+The Serious Violence Crime Hub is based within the City Centre Neighbourhood Policing Team.
 Through proactive policing operations in the city centre they can identify people who may be drawn into serious violence or other criminality and require additional support.
-Due to the nature of the city centre this can include both adults and young people.
-Where a police officer identifies vulnerability, they will make a referral to the Serious Violence Hub where specialist officers will review the circumstances for which they have come to police attention and make appropriate referrals for support to the relevant local authorities.
+Owing to the nature of the city centre, this can include adults and young people alike.
+Where a police officer identifies vulnerability, they will make a referral to the Serious Violence Hub, where specialist officers will review the circumstances and make appropriate requests for support to the relevant local authorities.